enviodev/docs/docs/tutorial-indexing-fuel.md

 Indexers are vital to the success of any dApp.
 In this tutorial, we will create an Envio indexer for the Fuel dApp [Sway Farm](https://swayfarm.xyz/) step by step.

-Sway Farm is a simple farming game and for the sake of a real-world example let's create the indexer for leadearboard of all farmers 🧑‍🌾
+Sway Farm is a simple farming game and for the sake of a real-world example, let's create the indexer for a leaderboard of all farmers 🧑‍🌾

 <img src="/docs-assets/tutorial-indexing-fuel-farm.png" alt="Sway Farm" width="100%"/>